MicrosoftDocs/ai-builder/ai-builder-docs/category-classification-training-report.md

 ### Cause

-You'll receive this error if you have supplied fewer than 10 distinct training records in your table per tag.
+You'll receive this error if you've supplied fewer than 10 distinct training records in your table per tag.

 ### Resolution